agdamsbo/FreesearchR/ROADMAP.md

 Below are some (the actual list is quite long and growing) of the planned features and improvements:

--   [ ] Stratified analyses

--   Additional study designs:
+-   Additional study designs in regression models (expansion of the regression analysis functionality have been put on hold for now to focus on the more basic use-cases):

     -   [x] Cross-sectional data analyses

     -   [ ] Longitudinal data analyses

     -   [ ] Survival analysis

+    -   [ ] Stratified analyses

 -   More detailed variable browser